Ordinance 2020-2002 Amendment Relating to Short Term Rentals:

 Short Term Rental of secondary properties has always been illegal in Michiana Shores.

-The new Ordinance allows for legal rental of secondary residences short term with a zoning variance and approved permit subject to occupancy limits and other noted provisions.
+The new Ordinance allows for legal rental of secondary residences short term with an approved special use permit subject to occupancy limits and other noted provisions.

 No property can be rented without a permit.
 Failure to have a permit with continued rental will result in a fine of $2500.00.